Partner & Director, Sustainable Investing & Social Impact

 Agreement among United Nations member countries on the Sustainable Development Goals in 2015 was a major accomplishment.
 But while establishing a shared aspiration for a better world was a significant step, moving from vision to reality requires large-scale projects—expanding access to energy, for example, or revolutionizing irrigation in Africa.
 Unfortunately, progress on developing such projects and mobilizing the capital to fund them has been far too slow.

 A main reason for this frustratingly sluggish pace is quite simple: ambitious and transformative projects are not being conceived.
-The organizations best positioned to originate such projects—development finance institutions (DFIs), multilateral and national development banks, and government aid agencies—are not doing so at the scale required, nor are they effectively mobilizing private investors.1 Notes: 1 Development finance institutions (DFIs) are specialized development banks or subsidiaries set up to support private-sector development in developing countries.
-They are usually majority-owned by national governments and source their capital from national or international development funds or benefit from government guarantees.
+The organizations best positioned to originate such projects—development finance institutions (DFIs), multilateral and national development banks, and government aid agencies—are not doing so at the scale required, nor are they effectively mobilizing private investors.

 The lack of progress on this front by DFIs and development banks is particularly problematic.
 These institutions have extensive insight on where projects are needed and the financing required; indeed, many of them have a mandate to present SDG-advancing projects and solicit private investment.
 However, they remain overly focused on investing their own limited capital.